skoolkid/skoolkit/_sources/whatis.rst.txt

 * use the :ref:`image macros <imageMacros>` to build still and animated PNG images from graphic data
+* use the :ref:`AUDIO` macro to build WAV files for sound effects and tunes
 * use the :ref:`R` macro in annotations to create hyperlinks between routines and data blocks that refer to each other
 * use :ref:`[Bug:*] <boxpages>`, :ref:`[Fact:*] <boxpages>` and